U.S. Companies Rated AAA, Higher than U.S. Government Bonds

 When comparing the bonds of these corporations to U.S. Treasuries, it’s important to keep a few issues in mind:

-- Even though these four companies are more highly rated than the U.S. government, they also continue to offer higher yields since corporate bonds trade at a higher yield than government bonds.
+- Even though these two companies are more highly rated than the U.S. government, they also continue to offer higher yields since corporate bonds trade at a higher yield than government bonds.
 This gap is known as the “yield spread.”
-Since these companies are so financially strong – and therefore at lower risk of default – their spreads are typically lower than the average corporate bond.
+Since these companies are so financially strong–and therefore at lower risk of default–their spreads are typically lower than the average corporate bond.

-- No matter how highly rated the issuer, the performance of its bonds – particularly longer-term issues – are affected by interest rate risk as well as credit risk.
-In other words, just because a bond is rated AAA doesn’t mean that the investor is safe from the impact of principal fluctuations.
+- No matter how highly rated the issuer, the performance of its bonds–particularly longer-term issues–are affected by interest-rate risk as well as credit risk.
+In other words, just because a bond is rated AAA doesn’t mean that the investor is completely safe from the effects of fluctuations in their principal.

 - While AAA is the highest rating, bonds rated AA or the equivalent are also extremely safe in terms of the rarity of default.
-Even though there are only four companies rated AAA, that doesn’t mean that there isn’t an abundance of bonds that outside of this group that are almost equally as safe.
+Even though there are only two companies rated AAA, that doesn’t mean that there isn’t an abundance of bonds just outside of this group that are almost equally as safe.

 A Final Note